danielfurtado11/IA-Project/README.md

-# Trabalho de Inteligencia Artificial 2022/2023
+# Trabalho de Inteligencia Artificial VectorRacer

 ## Equipa de trabalho:

-1. Daniel Furtado
+1. Daniel Furtado A97327
-2. Telmo Maciel
+2. Telmo Maciel A96569
-3. Xavier Mota
+3. Xavier Mota A88220
-4. Pedro Dantas
+4. Pedro Dantas A97396